 Why on earth should efficient and scalable counting be hard?
-After all, computers have special hardware for the sole purpose of doing counting, addition, subtraction, and lots more besides, don't they??? ■ any CPU on the system.
-Suppose further that this large machine is capable of handling a million packets per second, and that there is a systems-monitoring package that reads out the count every five seconds.
-How would you implement this statistical counter?
+After all, computers have special hardware for the sole purpose of doing counting, addition, subtraction, and lots more besides, don't they??? ■

 Because the straightforward counting algorithms, for example, atomic operations on a shared counter, are slow and scale badly, as will be seen in Section 4.1.